OsbornePro/NovaKey-Daemon/SECURITY.md

 ### Local-only or LAN-only; no cloud

-- NovaKey listens on a locally configured TCP address, e.g.:
+- NovaKey-Daemon listens on a locally configured TCP address, e.g.:
   - `127.0.0.1:60768` for local-only, or
   - `0.0.0.0:60768` for LAN usage.
 - There is **no external relay or cloud backend**.